desaisb3/node3-chat-app/README.md

 Clone the repository
 -  Run `npm install`
 -  Run `npm run dev` (which runs from scripts from package.json) and you're all set!

+To see how it works:
+-  Open multiple browser tabs
+-  Open `localhost:3000`
+-  Enter different usernames and same room names
+-  Check the output